Finger pinching conspiracy theory: Reactions of news media

 Numerous authors cited news industry as a major contributor to spreading the conspiracy theory.
 Noh Jimin, of Media Today, criticized news outlets that she felt did not critically analyze the truthfulness of the GS25 and MapleStory incidents.
 Seoul University associate professor Kim Sooah claimed that Korean news media unconditionally published articles based on rumors about Megalia.
 Kim argued that these news articles created an illusion that there is a conspiracy to surreptitiously encourage misandry in South Korean society, and pressured organizations into avoiding being labelled misandrist regardless of whether such accusations were true.

 Some authors held certain news outlets more responsible than the others.
 Lucien Brown wrote that conservative sources (e.g. JoongAng Ilbo, The Chosun Ilbo, and The Dong-A Ilbo) justified the conspiracy theorists' claims of intentionality, often publishing interpretations and quotations directly lifted from male-dominated online communities.
-By contrast, progressive sources (Kyunghyang Shinmun, The Hankyoreh, OhmyNews, and Hankook Ilbo) questioned the logic to such convoluted interpretation.
+By contrast, progressive and moderate sources (Kyunghyang Shinmun, The Hankyoreh, OhmyNews, and Hankook Ilbo) questioned the logic to such convoluted interpretation.
 Citizens' Coalition for Democratic Media reported similar issues, citing the articles from The Chosun Ilbo, Money Today, and The Korea Economic Daily as examples of publicizing unfounded rumors from online communities without verifying their authenticity.

-There are disputes between news media over whether South Korean organizations that appeased the theorists were also responsible for enabling the conspiracy theorists' behavior.
+There are disputes between news media over whether South Korean organizations that appeased the theorists were also responsible for enabling their behavior.
 Brown found that the conservative sources view the corporations involved as victims of the gender conflict, while the progressive sources were critical of them.
 Authors who found the organizations complicit argued that such appeasement reinforced the confirmatory bias of the theorists, and infringed on people's rights to labor and expression.